“Whatever you did for one of the least of these, my little ones, you did it for me.” MATTHEW 25:40

 There are plenty of ways that you can get involved in serving your local and global community.
 Check out some of the initiatives below or talk to your local pastor or conference about getting help with starting a new initiative!

 STORM Company is a short-term mission adventure.
-It is based on five foundations that present a radical example of Christianity in action.
+It is based on five foundations that present a radical example of Christianity in action: no agenda, no walls, no expectation, no fear, and no limits.
 STORMCo teams are trained for service.
 They enter a community and ask for a place to stay and a job to do.
-Team members volunteer their own time and finance; they commit to strict discipline and hard work.
 Their goal is to live out the legacy of service modelled by Jesus Christ.

 STORMCo is an acronym that stands for Service To Others Really Matters Company.